yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-timestamp.md

 > We'll talk next Tuesday at _08:00 my time_ (i.e. _UTC-8_)—in other words _17:00  your time_ (i.e. _UTC+1_).

 The meeting partners both have a background knowledge of their timezone.
-But the important fact for each, for the day of the meeting, is what time to set the reminder on their clock—which setting is done only in terms of the local time of day.
+But the important fact for each, for the day of the meeting, is what time to set the reminder on their clock (which setting is done only in terms of the local time of day): respectively _08:00_ and _17:00_.

 Notice that when a timezone respects Daylight Savings Time, this is taken account of just like it is in the example above.
 Consider this extension of the meeting scenario: